Lxx007/LLM-DDA-MTG/README.md

 After configuring the environment, please run Main_Control.py."

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License - see the License file [MIT LICENSE.txt] for details.